Spain and Portugal SEPTEMBER 2027

 We have been travelling to Spain and Portugal for over 10 years.
 We tinker with things from time to time.
 What you have ahead of you is the perfect formula.
 The right balance of exercise, rest, food, travel and amazing hotels.

-Like all RH trips there will be a variety of rides to choose from on a daily basis.
-As well as a separate plan (and vehicle) for Team Macchiato.
+Cyclists - like all RH trips there will be a variety of rides to choose from on a daily basis.
+Cappuccino – 60km, latte – 80km and espresso – 100km plus.
 Hire bikes are available with a mixture of road and e-bikes.

 See you in Madrid.